 Different forms of businesses will have varying impacts on your credit scores.

-If you’re a sole trader, your credit score is also your business’s credit score.
-You and your business are the same entity.
+If you’re a sole trader, your credit score is also your business’s credit score, so even if you don’t sign a personal guarantee, it’s still a reflection of your personal credit because you and your business are the same entity.
 As the owner, you’re liable for any loan the business takes.
 If your enterprise defaults, it will affect your credit ratings.

 The same applies to a partnership business.
 The lender will always demand the credit details of all the partners involved in the partnership.